splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Add an auto-instrumentation library to a service to send traces to Splunk APM
 ==================================================================================

-To send traces to Splunk APM, you need to deploy an auto instrumentation agent according to your application library.
+To send traces to Splunk APM, you need to deploy an autoinstrumentation agent for each programming language or language runtime.
 See :ref:`instrument-applications`.

 You can also use the Zero Config auto instrumentation implementation for Java of .NET, described in the following section.